pokusew/rh/README.md

     lists all available projects
     projects are searched in dirs specified in RH_PROJECTS_DIRS rh cd <project name>
-    changes into workspace of the given project projects are searched in dirs specified in RH_PROJECTS_DIRS rh dev
+    changes into project dir of the given project projects are searched in dirs specified in RH_PROJECTS_DIRS rh dev
+    tries to source install/setup.bash or devel/setup.bash (relative to the current working dir) rh ldev
-    tries to source devel/setup.bash (relative to the current working dir) rh wcd
+    tries to source install/local_setup.bash or devel/local_setup.bash (relative to the current working dir) rh wcd
-    recursively searches for catkin workspaces and changes to first found and sources its devel/setup.bash
+    recursively searches for workspaces dirs and changes to the nearest found rh rosdep-check-src
+    runs 'rosdep check -i --from-path src' in the current working dir rh rosdep-install-src
+    runs 'rosdep install -i --from-path src' in the current working dir
 ```